hci-a-if-its-2019/final-project-timteam/README.md

     * She rarely use Grab service.
     * She had experience using another application for ordering food.

+4. **Participant 4**:
+    * The participant is male, 20 years old.
+    * He is from Electrical Engineering Student.
+    * He rarely use Grab service.
+    * He always use motorcycle as transportation.
+    * He rarely order food.

+5. **Participant 5**:
+    * The participant is male, 20 years old.
+    * He isi form Informatics Student.
+    * He never use Grab Service.
+    * He always use motorcycle as transportation.

 ### Transcript

 #### **Participant 1**: